We're here to help you create better results, better relationships, and more opportunities. (Each feed each other well

 Originally from the Washington D.C. area, I moved to Richmond to go to Virginia Commonwealth University (go RAMS!).
 When I graduated in 2009 with a degree in Strategic Advertising, I began planting my own roots right here in RVA.
-I now live 5 minutes from Give More's office with my husband and our 2 dogs.
+I now live in Richmond's West End with my husband and our 2 dogs.
 We're expecting our first child this December.

 Here at Give More, I've become known as the Master of Coordination ... need to know how a marketing campaign is going, when that sweet new product is arriving, or have our newest book edited?
 I'm your girl.